Who Is At Fault? Understanding Your Rights In Premises Liability

 If, however, there are steps to a patio that the owner knows are likely to cause a slip and fall and yet does nothing to protect patrons, someone injured on those steps may have a case.
 This is especially true if the steps are in need of repair.
 Be advised that whenever you are seriously injured on premises it is always wise to consult a legal professional.
 An experienced premises liability attorney can assess the merits of your case and advise you on the best way to proceed.

 Both of the attorneys at Atterbury, Kammer & Haag, S.C., have attained the very highest rating that you can achieve as trial lawyers in this country and have distinguished case histories.
 In fact, we take the complex and challenging cases other firms decline.

 Steps To Take After An Injury On A Premises

 - Notify the owner that you were injured.

 - Document evidence of the scene immediately, including taking photos or video.
 If you can, document the scene before anyone is allowed to make repairs, dry up a floor or replace burned out lighting.

 - Do not speak with the property owner or his or her insurer about the accident and your injury or treatment unless you have legal representation.

 Not sure if you have a case?
-Call Atterbury, Kammer & Haag, S.C., in Middleton.
-We have helped hundreds of injured people recover damages for the injuries they suffered.
+Call Atterbury, Kammer & Haag, S.C., in Middleton, Wisconsin.
+We have helped hundreds of injured people in the Madison area recover damages for the injuries they suffered.
 All three of our attorneys have attained the highest 10.0 rating by Avvo for personal injury.
 Call us toll-free at 1-800-817-3729 or 608-821-4600.
 You can also fill out our online contact form to tell us a little about your case and an attorney will get back to you.